cossacklabs/repometascore/README.md

 python3 -m risky_code_hunter --url https://github.com/yandex/yandex-tank --tokenfile token_file.txt
 ```

 4. The output is controlled by verbose parameter.
 By default, the verbose level is 0, which means the shortest output.
 To control verbosity, use `-v` param:
    - nothing 	- verbose with level 0.
 Output only risk level and percentage.
    - `-v`   	- verbose with level 1.
 Additionally to the ‘zero’ level, output info about the program and commits, code delta, and contributors risk ratio.
    - `-vv`  	- verbose with level 2.
 Additionally to the previous level, output info about every risky contributor.
    - `-vvv` 	- verbose with level 3.
 Additionally outputs info about every contributor.
 Currently, it only works with `JSON`-type output.
+   - `-vvvv` 	- verbose with level 4.
+Additionally shows different log outputs of this program.

 Enjoy the output and make decision whether to use this repository for your project.